Social Media Time Alternatives Calculator

 Do you honestly need all your social media available with just a couple moves of your thumb?

-Most social media are also available on a desktop.
+Most social media are also available on desktop.
 Probably nothing will happen if you check it only at home.

 Use your phone more often

 But texting can be addictive.
-Every single time you get a message, your brain releases a hormone called dopamine, which gives you an instant pleasure.
+Every single time you get a message, your brain releases a hormone called dopamine, which gives you instant pleasure.
 Sounds familiar?
 You love that notification sound and the view of someone writing a message to you, right?
 In fact, you love that shot of dopamine that follows.
-You wait for someone’s reply and jump into other conversation, you talk about various stuff and spend hours talking to people without anything happening.
+You wait for someone’s reply and jump into another conversation, you talk about various stuff and spend hours talking to people without anything happening.

 Calling can also take a lot of time, but if you have important stuff to say, it’s better to hear somebody else’s voice.
 Keep it real.